Mohamed-A-Elshaer/Edura-Academy/README.md

 Ensure Android SDK version matches the one used in the project

-Make sure your Apple Developer account is set up correctly

 7. App crashes on startup
 Check logs for specific error messages

-Verify Firebase and Supabase configurations are correct